-The maximum encode rate for the LTC2216 is 80Msps, while the maximum encode rate for the LTC2215 is 65Msps.
-For the ADCs to operate properly the encode signal should have a 50% (±5%) duty cycle.
-Each half cycle must have at least 5.94ns for the LTC2216 internal circuitry to have enough settling time for proper operation.
-For the LTC2215, each half cycle must be at least 7.31ns.
+The maximum encode rate for the LTC2209 is 160Msps.
+For the ADC to operate properly the encode signal should have a 50% (±5%) duty cycle.
+Each half cycle must have at least 3.65ns for the ADC internal circuitry to have enough settling time for proper operation.
 Achieving a precise 50% duty cycle is easy with differential sinusoidal drive using a transformer or using symmetric differential logic such as PECL or LVDS.
 When using a single-ended ENCODE signal asymmetric rise and fall times can result in duty cycles that are far from 50%.